Saturday, February 24, 2024

 Jenny Erpenbeck, Go, Went, Gone ***

 He doesn't know how long it'll take him to get used to having time.
 In any case, his head still works just the same as before.
 What's he going to do with the thoughts still thinking away inside his head? ...
 The thinking is what he is, and at the same time it's the machine that governs him.
 Even if he's all alone with his head now, he can't just stop thinking, obviously. ...
-All these objects surrounding him form a system and have meaning only as long as he makes his way among them with his habitual gestures –– and once he's gone, they'll drift apart an be lost.
+All these objects surrounding him form a system and have meaning only as long as he makes his way among them with his habitual gestures –– and once he's gone, they'll drift apart and be lost.

 The second chapter introduces the group of African refugees protesting in front of Berlin Town Hall and sees them from a variety of perspectives, including the Berliners in the health club across the square.